 Expected Benefits:

 With an application such as GoGoGrocery, there will be many benefits.
 For GoGoGrocery, the benefits include having outsourced drivers.
 The drivers for GoGoGrocery are ordinary people who sign up to become a driver thus, saving costs for the company.
-The data collected from customers will also benefit the ongoing updates to the application.
-The data may show shopping trends which leads to GoGoGrocery placing the more popular products in the front page of each store.
+The data collected from customers will also benefit from the ongoing updates to the application.
+The data may show shopping trends which leads to GoGoGrocery placing the more popular products on the front page of each store.
 This will also make deliveries more affordable for customers.
 Especially since the COVID-19 outbreak, it is more difficult for people to get out and get groceries.
 By having the GoGoGrocery application, customers can order fresh groceries from their favorite stores in the comfort of their own home.
 This reduced social contact will lower the risk of people with weaker immune systems to get infected by COVID-19.
 The application also allows the customer to choose delivery times thus, eliminating messy schedules.
 Especially if the customers are elderly or have disabilities, the application will save their time and effort.
 Lastly, the use of the application may open customers to trying out different grocery stores thus, possibly helping smaller businesses gain sales and new customers.

 Expected Costs:

 The obvious cost would be the initial cost of developing the GoGoGrocery application.
 The cost of developing the application will be high.
 This leads to GoGoGrocery needing to find ways to attract customers into using the application.
-Additional costs to advertising will be included to gain the attention on potential customers for the application to succeed.
-GoGoGrocery will also need to pay any driver who decide to sign up.
+Additional advertising costs will be included to gain the attention of potential customers for the application to succeed.
+GoGoGrocery will also need to pay any driver who decides to sign up.
 The total cost of wages will vary depending on how many drivers sign up.
 Again, this will be decided on the popularity of the application.
 Finally, there will also be the cost of maintaining and updating the application to sustain the quality of it.

 1.6 Constraints